LukeDS-it/LukeDS-it.github.io/pages/reacting-to-change-microservices.md

 - saga pattern: used for transactions in microservices, one component will take care of fulfilling all the steps of a transaction, and to roll back everything when there's a failure.

+## What's the catch?

+Individual microservices are relatively easy to implement.
+What is hard in this architecture is making them talk with each other, and manage an entire ecosystem of them:

+- service discovery
+- coordination
+- security
+- replication
+- data consistency
+- failover
+- deployment
+- integration with external systems

+And many more.

 [1]: https://reactivemanifesto.org
 [2]: https://www.lightbend.com/ebooks/reactive-microservices-architecture-design-principles-for-distributed-systems-oreilly